 This is an important opportunity to ensure you fully understand every aspect of the transplant process and have all your questions answered.

-If your dog is receiving an autologous transplant, they will need to arrive at CTAC five days before stem cell collection.
-For allogeneic transplants, both your dog and the matched donor will be admitted, with the donor typically able to return home the same day or the following day after stem cell collection.
+If your dog is receiving an autologous BMT, they will need to arrive at CTAC five days before cell collection.
+For allogeneic transplants, both your dog and the matched donor will be admitted, with the donor typically able to return home the following day after cell collection.

-Within hours of the transplant, the newly transplanted stem cells will travel to the bone marrow and begin the process of engraftment.
+Once the previously collected stem cells are infused, they travel to the bone marrow and begin the process of engraftment.

 To prioritize your pet’s safety, visits can be discussed, but access will be restricted for the first week or so before becoming less limited.
 If in person visits are determined to be too high of a risk, we can facilitate virtual visits for you to check up on your pet.
-You can feel confident knowing they are being carefully monitored and lovingly cared for.
+You can feel confident knowing your dog is being carefully monitored and lovingly cared for.

 Once your dog is cleared to go home, they will still require rest to support their full recovery.
 Follow-up care includes regular blood work rechecks with your primary veterinarian to monitor progress and ensure a smooth recovery.
 Our team will provide detailed instructions to help your dog transition safely back to their home environment.